meeslindeman/kinship/README.md

 ## Options
 The script accepts several command-line arguments to control the experiment settings:

-- `--mode`: Specifies the training mode (continuous, rf for Reinforce, or gs for Gumbel-Softmax).
-Default is gs.
+- `--mode`: Specifies the training mode (continuous, rf for Reinforce, or gs for Gumbel-Softmax, or vq for vq vae).
+Default is continuous.
 - `--single`: Runs a single experiment.
 If not set, the script will run a series of experiments.
 - `--prune_graph`: Prunes the input graph to a BFS tree.
 - `--wandb`: Enables logging to Weights & Biases.